chunyang-wen/chunyang-wen.github.io/_posts/2024/2024-12-28-pointer-to-pointer.md

 search tree, we might use it.
 In this blog, I just want to demonstrate that we can use recursive function to solve it by leveraging the pointer to pointer.

+Problem: 234.
+Palindrome Linked List

+Given the head of a singly linked list, return true if it is a palindrome or false otherwise.

 + toc
 {:toc}